manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 ### 2. Run a script from **Bash**

- - All of these work in bash
+ - All of these work in Bash

 	```
 	$ sh <script-file>.sh